burmancomp/show-selection-when-braille-tethered-to-review/readme.md

-# ShowSelectionWhenBrailleTetheredToReview
+# Show selection when braille is tethered to review

 ## Good to know before using this addon

-This is an experimental test version which may have or cause allkinds of issues.
+This is a beta version, and there may be issues.
+There are likely very few testers which means that more or less use cases are not tested.
+One such case is using braille input.

 When this addon is enabled: